orochigalois/DEroadmap/BigQuery.md

 - Requires familiarity with command-line tools.
 - Slight learning curve for those not used to scripting.

-Best for : Automated workflows, large datasets, and integration into existing scripts and pipelines.
+Best for : Automated workflows, ***large datasets***, and integration into existing scripts and pipelines.

 bq SQL Code
 - Ease : Medium